Sunroom vs. Solarium - Knowing The Difference

 Now the expressions “sunroom” and “solarium” are often used to describe similar structures.
 Whatever you decide to call your new feature, it is important to consider its intended use, its design and what it will be made of.

 Old-fashioned sunrooms constructed of steel or aluminum and glass over existing patios get so hot that they are practically unusable in the height of summer.
 They may be leaking and draughty, leaving them freezing cold in winter.
 Fortunately, innovations in designs and materials mean that most new sunrooms are leak-free.
 They are either for year-round or three-season use.
-Innovations in glass have lead to panes that let through light in while reflecting heat.
+Innovations in glass production have lead to the availability window panes that let light pass through while reflecting heat.
 These are expensive, but it is worth paying extra for the benefit of year-round use.

 What Would Suit You?